cameronbrill/HackUTD-2019/README.md

 The home-buyer is presented with a minimalist design questionaire in which they answer personality and preference based questions.
 Based on this input, the home-buyer is then matched with a neighborhood that best fits their results.
 The home-buyer can view this on a web-inbedded map, allowing for seamless, beautiful transition into their new community.

-On the mortgage-seller side, in which the mortgage-seller can view an aggregated risk-assesment per user depending on location, and other risk-assessment factors.They get a data visualization for exquisite viewing purposes.
+On the mortgage-seller side, in which the mortgage-seller can view an aggregated risk-assesment per user depending on location, and other risk-assessment factors.
+They get a data visualization for exquisite viewing purposes.

 ## How we built it